Shelley Lynn Thornton: Discovery of Roe v. Wade connection

 Thornton was McCorvey's third child.
-Although McCorvey had sought an abortion, it was prohibited by the laws in Texas.
-McCorvey eventually brought, and won, a lawsuit, securing the right to an abortion.
-Despite McCorvey's desire to abort Thornton, she was not aborted, because McCorvey gave birth before Roe v.
+Although McCorvey had wanted to have an abortion, it was prohibited by the laws in Texas.
+McCorvey eventually brought, and won, a lawsuit, securing a right for women to obtain abortions in the United States that remained recognized for nearly 50 years – until the decision was overturned in 2022.

+Despite McCorvey's desire at the time to have an abortion, she instead obeyed the Texas law, giving birth and releasing her baby for adoption before Roe v.
 Wade was ruled.
+McCorvey's baby was given the name Shelley Lynn Thornton by her adoptive parents, and Thornton was two-and-a-half years old when the Supreme Court case was decided.

-Many years later, after Thornton learned of her identity as the "Roe baby", she engaged in telephone conversations with McCorvey, who told her that she was placed for adoption because, as Thornton recalled, McCorvey "knew [that she] couldn't take care of [me]."
-When Thornton asked McCorvey about her biological father, McCorvey told Thornton that his first name was Bill and described what he looked like.
-Thornton also learned about her two older half-sisters from McCorvey, Melissa and Jennifer.
+Many years later, after Thornton learned of her identity as the "Roe baby", she engaged in telephone conversations with McCorvey, who, according to Thornton, told her that she was placed for adoption because McCorvey "knew [that she] couldn't take care of [me]."
+Thornton said that when she asked McCorvey about her biological father, McCorvey told her that his first name was Bill and described what he looked like.
+Thornton also learned about her two older half-sisters from McCorvey – Melissa and Jennifer.

 In a 2021 interview, Thornton stated that she was neither pro-choice nor pro-life.
 She grew up not knowing that she was the baby in the Roe case until her birth mother appeared on the Today show in 1989 and talked about her desire to meet her daughter.
 In response, a journalist for the National Enquirer found the teenaged Thornton and told her about her prenatal history, which made her sad.

-In 1991, Thornton became pregnant and did not have an abortion because abortion was "not part of who I was".
+In 1991, Thornton became pregnant and did not have an abortion, later saying that abortion was "not part of who I was".
 By 2021, she had met her two half-siblings but not her birth mother.
 She nearly met her birth mother in 1994.
 According to Thornton, McCorvey told her on the phone that she should have thanked her for not having an abortion.
 Thornton's reaction was "What!
 I'm supposed to thank you for getting knocked up ... and then giving me away?"
 She told her birth mother that she "would never, ever thank her for not aborting me".
 She reflected, "When someone's pregnant with a baby, and they don't want that baby, that person develops knowing they're not wanted."